 It’s my website, right?
-As author and content creator, I control absolutely everything that exists so if I broke my own rule; it was surely because I wanted too.
-I found myself at an impasse as I woke up this morning, because my mind kept telling me that it was time.
+As author and content creator, I control absolutely everything that exists so if I broke my own rule; it was purely because I wanted too.
+I found myself at an impasse as I woke up this morning because my mind kept telling me that it was time.

-Although talking about something I have been a part of for the last 23 years should come easy, I just wanted to avoid any discussion on it within my blog.
+Although talking about something I have been a part of for the last 23 years should come easy, I just wanted to avoid any discussion on it on my blog.

 I have had so many amazing opportunities in my fire service career that I am beyond thankful for and I get to travel all over the country teaching on a wide array of topics as they pertain to emergency services in front of multitudes of people, networking and collaborating with some of the best our business has to offer, so I thought; WHY NOT SHARE ONE STORY?
 So here it goes!

 As a young ambiguous kid, I always knew I wanted to do something great in life that involved helping other people.
-I had the gift to gab (chatterbox), always enjoyed social interaction, and loved doing anything that someone told me I couldn’t do.
+The gift of gabbing (chatterbox) came natural, along with the enjoyment of social interaction, and loved doing anything that someone told me I couldn’t do.